 Robert Herndon's Dearborn Hills Golf Course, already rated as one of the top five public golf courses in Michigan, added a majestic, first-class clubhouse in 1995.
-This Dearborn jewel, a 7,000-square-foot, traditionally styled brick building features a spectacular view of the 1st and 10th tees.
-The clubhouse includes a grill, bar, banquet facilities, pro shop with snack bar and an outdoor patio with tables and chairs.
-The perfect place to relax after a round of golf.
+This Dearborn jewel, a 7,000-square-foot, traditionally styled brick building features a spectacular view of the first and tenth tees.
+The clubhouse includes a grill, bar and banquet facilities.
+Its pro shop, snack bar, and outdoor patio with tables and chairs make it the perfect place to relax after a round of golf.

 When the clubs are put away for the night, Dearborn Hills becomes one of Michigan's most premier event venues.
 Weddings, retirement parties, graduations, and a host of other events are staged on-site by the banquet staff.
-These one of a kind celebrations are truly what makes Dearborn Hills unique.
+These one-of-a kind celebrations are truly what make Dearborn Hills unique.